-The Galapagos National Park was established in 1959, a year which happened to coincide with the 100th anniversary of Charles Darwin’s “On the Origin of Species.”
+The Galapagos National Park was established in 1959, a year that happened to coincide with the 100th anniversary of Charles Darwin’s “On the Origin of Species”.
 The executive decree that designated the Galapagos as a National Park was an ecological boon for the archipelago, as it declared 97% of the entire land area as property of the National Park (the seas surrounding the islands are officially a Marine Reserve).
-To this day, it remains as Ecuador’s first protected area and, as a result, it’s oldest National Park.
-The remaining 3% consists of the inhabited areas of Santa Cruz Island, San Cristobal Island, Isabela Island and Floreana Island.
+To this day, it remains as Ecuador’s first protected area and, as a result, it’s the oldest National Park.
+The remaining 3% consists of the inhabited areas of Santa Cruz Island, San Cristobal Island, Isabela Island, and Floreana Island.

 To better manage the protected areas, the Galapagos National Park divided the islands into designated areas based on their capacity to uphold conservation efforts or sustain human activity at a reasonable level.

 As a result, all 14+ islands have been categorized as follows:

 Fully Protected Areas: Refers to areas of the park that are unspoiled or almost unspoiled and free of all human impact.

 Ecosystem Conservation and Renovation Areas: Areas that exhibit signs and certain degrees of human presence and/or the presence of introduced organisms.

 Reduced Impact Areas: Refers to areas that surround the park and exhibit noticeable signs of alteration, typically these are areas adjacent to urban or agricultural areas.

 At the moment, the biggest threats facing the security and conservation of the Galapagos National are species that have been introduced, either willfully or unintentionally, into the fragile ecosystems of the islands.
 The systematic efforts and planning that the Ecuadorian government has made, hand-in-hand with the Galapagos National Park, has allowed the parks to retain roughly 95% of its original flora and fauna.